 The best possible conduct is expected from all students at all times.
 This includes their conduct at school, as well as their travel to and from school, irrespective of the method of transport.
+This may also include technology and online activity when students are at home.
 Poor conduct will not be accepted.

 St Columba Anglican School acknowledges and applies procedural fairness in its dealing with students.
-Procedural fairness procedures at St Columba Anglican School include giving a student who is under investigation, the right and an opportunity to be heard and to understand the procedure to be used in the investigation, should an investigation be warranted.
-In such cases the student under investigation will be informed of the procedure to be used for investigating the particular issue at the time.
+Procedural fairness procedures at St Columba Anglican School include giving a student who is under investigation, the right and an opportunity to be heard and to understand the procedure to be used in the investigation, should it be warranted.
+In such cases, the student will be informed of the procedure to be used for investigating the particular issue at the time.
+Students will be interviewed in a timely manner to ensure the integrity of the process and to verify information.
+Parent approval is not required for this to occur.
 A variety of discipline strategies may be used including those listed below: